SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 ## Settings Encryption
 Encryption is mostly used to remove clear passwords from settings (database or SCM credentials for instance).
 The implemented solution is based on a symmetric key algorithm.
 The key point is that the secret key is stored in a secured file on disk.
 This file must be owned by and readable only by the system account that runs the SonarQube server.

-The algorithm is AES 128 bits.
-Note that 256 bits cipher is not used because it's not supported by default on all Java Virtual Machines ([see this article](https://confluence.terena.org/display/~visser/No+256+bit+ciphers+for+Java+apps)).
+The encryption algorithm used is AES with 256 bit keys.

 1. **Generate the secret key**
 A unique secret key must be shared between all parts of the SonarQube infrastructure.
 To generate it, go to **[Administration > Configuration > Encryption](/#sonarqube-admin#/admin/settings/encryption)** and click on Generate Secret Key.